-I am the Director of Studies at the Changing Character of War Centre, Senior Research Fellow at Pembroke College, and at the Department of Politics and International Relations, and affiliate at the Latin American Centre, all University of Oxford.
+I am Visiting Scholar at Harvard University’s Weatherhead Center for International Affairs, and the Director of Studies at the Changing Character of War Centre, Senior Research Fellow at Pembroke College, and at the Department of Politics and International Relations, and affiliate at the Latin American Centre, all University of Oxford.
 I am also Research Associate at the Centre on Conflict, Development and Peacebuilding, Graduate Institute Geneva.
 I teach at the University of Oxford, supervise students and and advise governments, international organisations and others on topics related to violent non-state actors, organised crime, conflict and peacebuilding.

 I serve on a number of boards and committees, including the editorial board of SIRIUS, the Journal for Strategic Analyses, I am member of the International Advisory Committee of the Netherlands Organization for Scientific Research (NWO) in the field of Security and Rule of Law.
 I serve as an expert for Oxford Analytica, and as Academic Coordinator of the International Network for Conflict and Peace Research on Colombia.